tdz/tdz.github.io/about.md

 permalink: /about/
 ---

 I am Thomas Zimmermann.
-I am the creator and maintainer of picotm, the system-level transaction manager.
+I am the creator and maintainer of [picotm], the system-level transaction manager.
 My professional interest is in transactional, distributed, and operating systems; systems development;
 and low-level programming.